22 Autonomic nervous system

 Parasympathetic Division of the Autonomic Nervous System

-The parasympathetic division of the autonomic nervous system is named because its central neurons are located on either side of the thoracolumbar region of the spinal cord (para- = “beside” or “near”).
-The connections, or “circuits,” of the parasympathetic division are similar to the general layout of the sympathetic division with a few specific differences (Figure 17.2).
+The parasympathetic division of the autonomic nervous system is named because its preganglionic neurons are located in the brainstem and the sacral region of the spinal cord, also referred to as the craniosacral division.
+The circuits of the parasympathetic division are similar to those of the sympathetic division in that both use a two-neuron pathway consisting of preganglionic and postganglionic neurons.
+However, a key difference is that parasympathetic ganglia are located near or within the target organs, while sympathetic ganglia are typically found near the spinal cord.
+Additionally, parasympathetic responses tend to be more localized, whereas sympathetic responses are more widespread.
+The connections, or “circuits,” of the parasympathetic division are similar to the general layout of the sympathetic division with a few specific differences (Figure 22.2).
 The preganglionic fibers from the cranial region travel in cranial nerves, whereas preganglionic fibers from the sacral region travel in spinal nerves.
 The targets of these fibers are terminal ganglia, which are located near—or even within—the target effector.
 These ganglia are often referred to as intramural ganglia when they are found within the walls of the target organ.
 The postganglionic fiber projects from the terminal ganglia a short distance to the target effector, or to the specific target tissue within the organ.
 Comparing the relative lengths of axons in the parasympathetic system, the preganglionic fibers are long and the postganglionic fibers are short because the ganglia are close to—and sometimes within—the target effectors.

 This diagram shows the spinal cord and has different central nerves emerging from it.
 The central nerves target different effector organs that are listed on the right.